Sperm competition: Offensive adaptations

 Offensive adaptation behavior differs from defensive behavior because it involves an attempt to ruin the chances of another male's opportunity in succeeding in copulation by engaging in an act that tries to terminate the fertilization success of the previous male.
 This offensive behavior is facilitated by the presence of certain traits, which are called armaments.
 An example of an armament are antlers.
 Further, the presence of an offensive trait sometimes serves as a status signal.
 The mere display of an armament can suffice to drive away the competition without engaging in a fight, hence saving energy.

 A male on the offensive side of mate-guarding may terminate the guarding male's chances at a successful insemination by brawling with the guarding male to gain access to the female.
 In Drosophila, males release seminal fluids that contain additional toxins like pheromones and modified enzymes that are secreted by their accessory glands intended to destroy the sperm that have already made their way into the female's reproductive tract from a recent copulation.
 However, this proved to be wrong because Drosophila melanogaster seminal fluid can actually protect the sperm of other males.
 Based on the "last male precedence" idea, some males can remove sperm from previous males by ejaculating new sperm into the female; hindering successful insemination opportunities of the previous male.
+An example of this behavior is seen in the beetle species Carabus insulicola and Onymacris unguicularis.
+In the former, the second male to mate with a female is able to use his hook-like genitalia to dislodge the spermatophore deposited by the previous male to increase his chances of fertilizing the most eggs.
+In the latter species, the second male's spermatophore works to essentially push out the last male's spermatophore out of the female's body, although it has been shown that not all previous sperm are completely removed.